 There’s almost no chance that you missed the recent alarmist headlines about the inverted yield curve, which have taken the media by storm.
 You probably also read that this indicator inevitably signals an upcoming economic recession.
 The smart move is to retreat to the sidelines until the economic bust is over, and get back into the market once the yield curve has developed a healthy steepness — right?

 This current, so-called “yield curve inversion” really looks more like a flat line stretching from short-term to intermediate-term bonds.
-On Friday, what was widely reported was a (probably brief) moment when the 3-month Treasury note offered higher interest than the 10-year bond — by (get ready to be shocked) 0.022%.
+We saw this in March, when the 2-year Treasury yield briefly touched above the yield on 10-year Treasuries, a move that sparked yet another flurry of headlines across the financial news media.
+On Friday, March 22, in particular, what was widely reported was a (brief) moment when the 3-month Treasury note offered higher interest than the 10-year bond — by (get ready to be shocked) 0.022%.
 You could see roughly the same spread difference around the beginning of 2006, which did not turn out to be a very clear signal and did not result in a recession until a year and a half later.
 Some months afterwards, the yield curve inverted with a vengeance, although it righted itself before the worst carnage of 2008.

 The lesson here is that, yes, we have experienced a yield curve inversion sometime before each of the last seven recessions.
 However, there have also been two false positives: an inversion in late 1966 that was followed by economic growth, and a largely flat curve, like the one we are experiencing now, in late 1998 that also didn’t presage a recession.